smastrom/react-rating/README.md

 - **Use any SVG**: No headaches, icon fonts or packages to install in order to use your favorite shapes.
 - Smart half-fill and advanced behavior customization
 - Fully accessible with keyboard navigation and custom/default labels
-- Most common rating shapes included
+- Includes most common rating shapes
 - Dead simple per-active-item styling
 - Truly responsive and mobile-first
 - Simple and clean DOM structure